ZaneAG/zaneag.github.io/index.md

 Decades of research, hard work, and building infrastructure led to the internet becoming so ridiculously accessible that I am able to make a website dedicated solely to myself for no reason other than the fact that it's a neat thing to do.

-### If you've arrived to this website, welcome!
+### Why does this exist?

-This serves as a hub for tracking my projects and other activities.
+This site serves as a hub for tracking my projects and other activities.

-This site is currently more or less a work in progress.
+Currently more or less a work in progress.
 Content should be updating fairly frequently with new pages, photos, links, and more.

-Unless I have to spend time doing homework instead.
+Feast your eyes.

 <!--<div class="posts-list">